kanchanmaji/kanchan-music-player/README.md

 - Stream URLs may be temporary.
 - Some media may not be available in every format.
 - Availability can vary by region or platform.
-- Multiple concurrent extraction requests can consume significant server resources.
+- Concurrent extraction can consume significant server resources.

 ---

-⚖️ Legal & Responsible Use
+# ⚖️ Legal & Responsible Use

 Kanchan Player is intended as a technical project demonstrating Flask API development, media metadata extraction, and stream integration.

-Users are responsible for complying with:
+Users are responsible for complying with applicable laws, copyright requirements, platform terms of service, and content licensing requirements.

-- Applicable laws
-- Copyright requirements
-- Platform terms of service
-- Content licensing requirements
-- Permissions associated with the media being accessed

 Do not use the software to circumvent access controls or obtain content without the necessary rights or permissions.

 ---

-🗺️ Roadmap
+# 🗺️ Roadmap

-Future versions may include:

 - [ ] Modern music-player interface
 - [ ] Playlist support